isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 You can also write to us via <a href="https://www.cpf.gov.sg/eSvc/Web/Services/MyMailbox/MyMailboxLanding" class="hyperlink">My Mailbox</a> (Singpass required) and skip the hassle of keying in your personal particulars.<br><br>
 We will review your Workfare Income Supplement eligibility after we have received your request and the supporting documents.<br><br></details></li>
 				<li class="Numbering" style="font-size:17px"><details><summary><font color="#009427"><b>The Annual Value of my place of residence has been revised (e.g. moved house).
 What do I need to do to receive Workfare Income Supplement?</b></font></summary>
 We will review your case if you update your NRIC address within 28 days of your change of address.
-Please write to us with your particulars and supporting documents on the online enquiry page:
+Please <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/FeedbackSubscription/Index">write to us</a> with your particulars and supporting documents on the online enquiry page:
 <ol>
 	<li style="font-size:15.5px">Select "Workfare Income Supplement (WIS)" under Subject</li>
 	<li style="font-size:15.5px">Select "Appeal-WIS" under Category</li></ol>